masolimano/maneage/README-hacking.md

      through the `reproduce/config/pipeline/INPUTS.mk` file.
 It is best to gather all the information regarding all the input datasets into this one central file.
-To ensure that the proper dataset is being downloaded and used by the pipeline, it is also recommended get an [MD5 checksum](https://en.wikipedia.org/wiki/MD5) of the file and
+To ensure that the proper dataset is being downloaded and used by the project, it is also recommended get an [MD5 checksum](https://en.wikipedia.org/wiki/MD5) of the file and include
-     include that in `INPUTS.mk` so you can check it in the pipeline.
-The preparation of the input datasets is done in `reproduce/src/make/download.mk`.
+     that in `INPUTS.mk` so the project can check it automatically.
+The preparation/downloading of the input datasets is done in `reproduce/src/make/download.mk`.
 Have a look there to see how these values are to be used.
 This information about the input datasets is also used in the initial `configure` script (to inform the users), so